 Excerpt from the book The Bride of War:

 When I arrived, I bowed and saw him, Johan Vasa.
 I don't understand how those ice-colored eyes can be so glaring?
 No one has ever looked at me like that.
 I feel a bit confused, my face is starting to burn.
-As I dance, my hands warm from his palms like the neck of my most beloved horse as I caress him before riding off, trying to feel every hair and twitch of muscle, relishing in advance how soon we will both escape from the confines of palace life and all-seeing eyes.
+As I danced, his touch warmed my hands, a sensation as familiar as stroking the neck of my beloved horse as I caress him before riding off, trying to feel every hair and twitch of muscle.

 Where?: Borgholms Slott, Sollidenvägen 5, Borgholm, Öland